 The Sanford Underground Laboratory is located at the site of the former Homestake Gold Mine, which is no longer an active mine.
 It is now being repurposed and modified to accommodate underground science.
 There are extensive underground workings that provide access to a depth of 8,100 ft, though there are no plans to dewater the facility beyond 6,000 ft below surface.

 The reference conceptual design for the far detector is four 10-kT Liquid Argon (LAr) detectors contained with two caverns, each supporting two detectors.
 The mass of fluid quoted is the fiducial portion of the detector – the mass of vital importance for physics requirements.
 Excavated space for the detector will be larger than the fiducial.
-The caverns are designed to be constructed at the 4850L of the facility near the Ross Shaft (see Figure 1.
+The caverns will be constructed at the 4850L of the facility near the Ross Shaft (see Figure 1.
 1).
-Refer to LBNF CDR Volume 4 for additional information on the far detector design.
+Refer to LBNF/DUNE CDR Volume 4 for additional information on the far detector design.

 The existing Sanford Underground Laboratory has many underground spaces, some of which can be utilized by LBNF.
 However, significant work is required to provide the space and infrastructure support needed for the experiment installation and operation.
 The scope of the underground facilities required for the LBNF includes new excavated spaces at the 4850L for the detector, utility spaces for experimental equipment, utility spaces for facility equipment, drifts for access, as well as construction-required spaces.
 Underground infrastructure provided by Conventional Facilities for the experiment includes power to experimental equipment, cooling systems, and cyberinfrastructure.
 Underground infrastructure for the facility includes domestic (potable) water, industrial water for process and fire suppression, fire detection and alarm, normal and standby power systems, sump pump drainage system for native and leak water around the detector, water drainage to the facility-wide pump discharge system, and cyber infrastructure for communications and security.